mikolajroszak/qsp-protocol-node/doc/node-operator.md

     1. Fill the field `_spender` with the address of `[The Protocol Contract]`

-    1. Fill the field `_value` with a number that is `[QSP Staking Amount]` multiplied by 10^18.
-This is similar to how ETH gets converted to Wei.
+    1. Fill the field `_value` with the amount of QSP you intend to stake in `[The Protocol Contract]` multiplied by 10^18.
+We are multiplying by 10^18 because the QSP needs to be staked using the wei denomination.
+The minimum amount of QSP that needs to be staked in order to run a node is 50000 QSP, which in the wei denomination is 50000000000000000000000.

     1. Click the `Write` button